apache/hawq-docs/admin/monitor.md

 <pre><code>=> \d+ <i>mytable</i></code></pre>

-### Viewing Query Workfile Usage Information <a id="topic27"></a>

-The HAWQ administrative schema *hawq\_toolkit* contains views that display information about HAWQ workfiles.
-HAWQ creates workfiles on disk if it does not have sufficient memory to execute the query in memory.
-This information can be used for troubleshooting and tuning queries.
-The information in the views can also be used to specify the values for the HAWQ configuration parameters `hawq_workfile_limit_per_query` and `hawq_workfile_limit_per_segment`.

-These are the views in the schema *hawq\_toolkit*:

--   The hawq\_workfile\_entries view contains one row for each operator using disk space for workfiles on a segment at the current time.
--   The hawq\_workfile\_usage\_per\_query view contains one row for each query using disk space for workfiles on a segment at the current time.
--   The hawq\_workfile\_usage\_per\_segment view contains one row for each segment.
-Each row displays the total amount of disk space used for workfiles on the segment at the current time.

-For information about using *hawq\_toolkit*, see [Using hawq\_toolkit](#topic31).

 ## Viewing the Database Server Log Files <a id="topic28"></a>

 Every database instance in HAWQ \(master and segments\) runs a PostgreSQL database server with its own server log file.
 Daily log files are created in the `pg_log` directory of the master and each segment data directory \(`$GPHOME/masterdd/pg_log` and `$GPHOME/segmentdd/pg_log`\).